Education technology is going to change everything in the classroom.

 Designing a curriculum that has ed tech at its core makes it easier to ensure that students are engaged throughout their whole time at school, from early career exploration to final university application.

-And it helps counselors, teachers and other school staff members to build a whole school programme that is structured around key milestones and deadlines.
+And it helps counsellors, teachers and other school staff members to build a whole school programme that is structured around key milestones and deadlines.

 Technology can make it easier to put all of your classroom resources and material in one place, ensuring that project management goes hand in hand with knowledge sharing.

-For example, here at BridgeU, we designed our own lesson plans to help our counselors understand when students should be undertaking certain tasks on the platform and what resources they will need.
+For example, here at BridgeU, we designed our own lesson plans to help our counsellors understand when students should be undertaking certain tasks on the platform and what resources they will need.

 The increased use of technology has made all of our lives a lot more efficient.
 But when they’re thinking about their future prospects, technology can also bring added complexity for students (and school staff).